klust/SupercomputersForStarters/docs/4_Storage/4_02_Problems.md

 consumed by a file the block size of a single object server.
 Examples of this approach are the [Lustre](https://www.lustre.org/) and [BeeGFS](https://thinkparq.com/products/beegfs/) file system used in supercomputing.
+However, in such systems it often turns out to be necessary for optimal peformance to tell the system how to distribute the data across objects as that depends strongly on the size of the files and how the files are used.

 ??? info "UAntwerp-specific"
     The supercomputer storage of the CalcUA facility of the University of Antwerp used the IBM Spectrum Scale